Mathématique: Chapter 57

 ::Hey::

 It was Jackson.
-Young checked the time, raised his brows, and leaned against the driver’s side door of his car.
-The cold of the metal seeped through his fatigues.
+Young checked the time, raised his brows, and leaned against the Charger as he returned Jackson’s text.
+The cold metal of the driver’s side door seeped through his fatigues.

 ::Hmm.
 Technically, I consider this “late.”
 But don’t worry.
 No intergalactic crises happening::

 ::You’ve flipped the bar, Jackson.
-For sure.
 It becomes early at sunrise::

 ::It’s DANIEL::